au-ts/camkes_to_microkit_guide/guide.md

         string dtb_base_name = "";
     } linux_image_config;
 ```
 Attributes that describe the memory layout of the VM guest.
-On seL4CP, `linux_address_config` attributes are handled as *memory regions* that are mapped to the VM's virtual memory. `linux_image_config` attributes are not handled by seL4CP, however, some of the attributes (e.g., `linux_stdout` and `linux_bootcmdline`) are configurable in the VM's DTS file.
+On Microkit, `linux_address_config` attributes are handled as *memory regions* that are mapped to the VM's virtual memory. `linux_image_config` attributes are not handled by Microkit, however, some of the attributes (e.g., `linux_stdout` and `linux_bootcmdline`) are configurable in the VM's DTS file.

 ```c
     // 8. serial connections layout